DarkStarSword/miasmata-fixes/README.md

 _Currently it requires certain files to have already been extracted into specific locations - TODO is the ability to read them directly from main.rs5._

+### cterr_hmap.py ###
+This script generates a heightmap of the game's map

+_Currently it requires certain files to have already been extracted into specific locations - TODO is the ability to read them directly from main.rs5._